Amielskiii/WD-Seatwork3/readme.md

 <!-- The following are just sample -->
 Description of the project in details.

-Guiding Question:
-- What is the project
-: The project is to make 5 different Static Headers and 5 different Animated Headers, 5 different Static Footers and 5 different Animated Footers.
-- Whats the purpose
-: The purpose of the project is to test our skills and knowledge using HTML and CSS to make different designs for headers and footers.
+ The project is to make 5 different Static Headers and 5 different Animated Headers, 5 different Static Footers and 5 different Animated Footers.
+The Goal of the project is to test our skills and knowledge using HTML and CSS to make different designs for headers and footers.
-- What are key components
-: The key components are
-- What technology used and how it is used

 ### Key Components
 <!-- TODO: List of Key Components -->